Marquez on pole ahead of Bagnaia-breaking latest news-breakinglatest.news-Breaking Latest News

-Pole in the morning at Portimao, the novelty of the Sprint Race in the afternoon.
-Marc Marquez climbs back from Q1 to pole thanks to Bastianini’s slipstream, Martin third

-The first MotoGp qualifying of the year takes place before lunch, an unusual time due to the novelty of the Sprint Race in the afternoon (FULL TIMETABLES AND TV PROGRAMMING HERE).
+The first MotoGp qualifying of the year takes place before lunch, an unusual time due to the novelty of the afternoon Sprint Race (FULL TIMETABLES AND TV PROGRAMMING HERE).
 But the pole counts as before and establishes the starting order for the real race on Sunday and also for the miniGP on Saturday afternoon.

 Marc’s magic (with wake)